-3-credit students: In addition to assignments below (44% of your grade), there is a final project due (16% of your grade, also listed below).
+3-credit students: In addition to weekly assignments (44% of your grade), there is a final project due about a week after the last session of class (16% of your grade).
 You may choose one of the options listed below or design your own final project.